JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Optional traversals

-In situations where it is useful to optionally find related entities and use the value if it exists, J1QL allows for portions of a query can be wrapped with a `(` and `)?` to mark that section of the query as an optional traversal.
+In situations where it is useful to optionally find related entities and include them in the results, J1QL allows for portions of a query to be wrapped with a `(` and `)?` to mark that section of the query as an optional traversal.
 This allows for related entities from a graph traversal to be unioned together and for additional constraints to be applied